Coronavirus digest: New Zealand extends lockdown amid delta fears | DW | 20.08.2021

 The country had not recorded a new case of the virus in six months when an Auckland man tested positive earlier this week.

-As the country remains under lockdown, the outbreak as spread beyond Auckland with three new cases reported in Wellington.
+As the country remains under lockdown, the outbreak has spread beyond Auckland with three new cases reported in Wellington.
 Those infected had traveled to Auckland in recent days.

 Here is a roundup of other coronavirus news from around the world: